-Series One: Safeguarding The Rule Of Law In Challenging Times
+CEELI Talks, Series One: Safeguarding the Rule of Law in Challenging Times

-The CEELI Institute is delighted to announce the release of our first podcast series Safeguarding the Rule of Law in Challenging Times.
-This series encapsulates the unique legal challenges of the day and will feature interviews, conversations, and reports with learning judges, civil society actors, and representatives of European institutions that advance the rule of law.
+Our first podcast series encapsulates the unique legal challenges of the day and will feature interviews, conversations, and reports with learning judges, civil society actors, and representatives of European institutions that advance the rule of law.

 The COVID-19 pandemic has forced incredible pressures on criminal justice systems across the globe, not least of which is how to ensure access to justice in a time where courtroom trials are all but impossible.
 Promoting uses of technology that enhance the justice system and enable more efficient, timely, and accessible justice for all is a key responsibility of any modern judiciary.